openlawteam/docs/docs/integration-framework/README.md

 - **Name**
   - case-sensitive unique name and it will be used from your agreements to call the registered service.
 - **Type**
-  - type of the external service (Common = Computation or Signature).
+  - type of external service: `Common` (used for Computation) or `Signature`.
 - **Version**
   - version of your external service.
 - **Ethereum Public Address**
   - public ethereum address generated for your service which must be unique.
 - **Secured endpoint**
-  - grpc endpoint with one of the TLS protocols enabled: v1.1, v1.2, v1.3.
+  - gRPC endpoint with one of the TLS protocols enabled: v1.1, v1.2, v1.3.
 - **X.509 public certificate**
   - public X.509 certificate generated for TLS communication.